tstack/lnav/src/internals/cmd-ref.rst

 :comment *text*
 ^^^^^^^^^^^^^^^

   Attach a comment to the focused log line.
 The comment will be displayed right below the log message it is associated with.
-The comment can be formatted using markdown and you can add new-lines with '\n'.
+The comment can contain Markdown directives for styling and linking.

   **Parameters**
     * **text\*** --- The comment text